splimon/splimon.github.io/essays/building-software.md

 ## Blueprints for Success

 In conclusion, design patterns are not only just tools, but the foundation for creating robust, maintainable, and efficient software.
-By giving us reusable blueprints for common problems, they let developers focus on what really matters—bringing ideas to life.
+By giving us reusable blueprints for common problems, they let software developers and engineers focus on what really matters—bringing ideas to life.
 From the reusable components of React to the Observer Design Pattern’s real-time updates, my experiences in ICS 314 showed me how design patterns transform ideas into reality.
-Just like architects rely on blueprints to construct skyscrapers, developers rely on design patterns to create stable, efficient, and imaginative software.
+Just like architects rely on blueprints to construct skyscrapers, developers rely on design patterns to create stable and efficient software.

 So, next time someone asks, “What are design patterns?” just tell them: they’re the reason we don’t have to build a skyscraper without blueprints.